qdrant/landing_page/qdrant-landing/content/documentation/guides/optimize.md

 })
 ```

-`on_disk` will ensure that vectors will be stored on disk, while `always_ram` will ensure that quantized vectors will be stored in RAM.
+### Disable Rescoring for Faster Search (optional)

-Optionally, you can disable rescoring with search `params`, which will reduce the number of disk reads even further, but potentially slightly decrease the precision.
+This is completely optional.
+Disabling rescoring with search `params` can further reduce the number of disk reads.
+Note that this might slightly decrease precision.

 ```http
 POST /collections/{collection_name}/points/query